LondonStageDB/website/README.md

 #### Sphinx Installation
 There are two ways to install Sphinx engine.
 - Directly install the Sphinx engine on a server.
 Please follow the official instructions [here](http://sphinxsearch.com/docs/current.html#installing-debian).
 - You can also use our Dockerfile to run the Sphinx container easily.
-The Dockerfile in this compose file is hosted at: [casit/sphinxsearch](https://hub.docker.com/r/casit/sphinxsearch).
+The Dockerfile in this compose file is hosted at: [https://hub.docker.com/r/casit/sphinxsearch](https://hub.docker.com/r/casit/sphinxsearch).

 #### Build-up Database
-This step is identical to the MySQL search installation part.
+This step is identical to the MySQL search installation part in the **MySQL Search Setup** section below.

 ### Get started

-You will need to add the Sphinx connection into the db.php file in the /includes folder.
+Git check-out code in tags `v2.0` or `sphinx` or any tags later than `v2.0`.
+Then you will need to add the Sphinx connection into the db.php file in the `/includes` folder.
 Please paste the following contents (replacing the user/pass with your own Sphinx authentication):

 ``` php
 <?php